 The third stage is linked to the central core by a latticework structure.
 Ignition of the third stage's engine occurs approximately two seconds before shutdown of the central core engine.
 The third stage engine's thrust enables the stage to separate directly from the central core.
 Between the oxidizer and fuel tanks is a dry section where the launcher's avionics systems are located.
-The third stage uses the powerful RD-0124 engine with four combustion chambers and four nozzles.
-The RD-0124 is a staged combustion engine with a turbopump driven by gases from combustion of the main propellants in a gas generator.
-Attitude control is provided by activating the four nozzles..
-The propellant tanks are pressurized by the heating and evaporation of helium taken from 5 spherical vessels situated inside the liquid oxygen tank.
+The third stage uses either a RD-0110 engine in a ST-A version, or a RD-0124 engine in a ST-B version.